 Several things stand out.
 All the developing countries increased their emissions from 1990 until 2012.
 No surprise here.
 On the other side, half of the developed countries had an increase in emissions and half a decrease.
 That was a bit of a surprise, in a way I expected more decreases in the developed countries.

-Another thing that stand out is the difference between the developed countries and the developing countries.
+Another thing that stands out is the difference between the developed countries and the developing countries.
 A reduction of 1,170 Mtonne against an increase of 11,511 Mtonne.
 That is huge.
 A gain that is dwarfed by a huge increase.
 Also, the developing countries are not done yet.
 On the contrary, there are even others that are longing for more energy.

 And yes, it is indeed true that the emission reduction former Soviet Union was the main reason of the reduction of the developed countries.
 If we add the emission reduction from the Russian Federation (666 Mtonne) and the Ukraine (446 Mtonne), then we get 1,112 Mtonne.
 Which is 95% of the emission reduction of all the developed countries together!